 We conduct our business primarily through our consolidated subsidiaries incorporated in China.
 We rely on dividends paid by these consolidated subsidiaries for our cash needs, including the funds necessary to pay any dividends and other cash distributions to our shareholders, service any debt we may incur and pay our operating expenses.
 The payment of dividends by entities established in China is subject to limitations.
 Regulations in China permit payment of dividends only out of accumulated profits as determined in accordance with accounting standards and regulations in China.
 Each of our PRC subsidiaries, including wholly foreign-owned enterprises (generally known as WFOEs), and joint venture enterprises is also required to set aside at least 10% of its after-tax profit based on PRC accounting standards each year to its general reserves or statutory capital reserve fund until the aggregate amount of such reserves reaches 50% of its respective registered capital.
 Our statutory reserves are not distributable as loans, advances or cash dividends.
-We anticipate that in the foreseeable future our PRC subsidiaries will need to continue to set aside 10% of their respective after-tax profits to their statutory reserves.
-In addition, if any of our PRC subsidiaries incurs debt on its own behalf in the future, the instruments governing the debt may restrict its ability to pay dividends or make other distributions to us.
+We anticipate that in the foreseeable future our PRC subsidiaries incurs debt on its own behalf in the future, the instruments governing the debt may restrict its ability to pay dividends or make other distributions to us.
 Any limitations on the ability of our PRC subsidiaries to transfer funds to us could materially and adversely limit our ability to grow, make investments or acquisitions that could be beneficial to our business, pay dividends and otherwise fund and conduct our business.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-We rely on dividends paid by our subsidiaries for our cash needs, and any limitation on the ability of our subsidiaries to make payments to us could materially adversely affect our ability to conduct our business."
+Key Information-D. Risk Factors-Risks Related to Doing Business in China.-We rely on dividends paid by our subsidiaries for our cash needs, and any limitation on the ability of our subsidiaries to make payments to us could materially adversely affect our ability to conduct our business."

-The ability of our subsidiary to convert renminbi into U.S. dollars and make payments to us is subject to PRC foreign exchange regulations.
-Under these regulations, the renminbi is convertible for current account items, including the distribution of dividends, interest payments, trade and service-related foreign exchange transactions.
-Conversion of renminbi for capital account items, such as direct investment, loan, security investment and repatriation of investment, however, is still subject to the approval of SAFE.
+The ability of our subsidiary to convert remninbi into U.S. dollars and make payments to us is subject to PRC foreign exchange regulations.
+Under these regulations, the remninbi is convertible for current account items, including the distribution of dividends, interest payments, trade and service-related foreign exchange transactions.
+Conversion of remninbi for capital account items, such as direct investment, loan, security investment and repatriation of investment, however, is still subject to the approval of SAFE.
 See "Item 10.
 Additional Information-D. Exchange Controls"